cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Description: The Titan CG-4 is a robust grenade launcher capable of firing a variety of grenade types, including explosive, smoke, and EMP.
-It\'s built for tactical flexibility in both offensive and defensive scenarios.
-The launcher\'s digital ammo selector allows for quick switching between grenade types, adapting to the demands of the battlefield.
+It's built for tactical flexibility in both offensive and defensive scenarios.
+The launcher's digital ammo selector allows for quick switching between grenade types, adapting to the demands of the battlefield.